sematext/browser-sdk/README.md

 **Keep in mind that the loader script should be compact.**

-### Working on the Main RUM Script
+### Working on the Main Experience Script

-The main entry point of the RUM script is in `src/index.js`.
+The main entry point of the Experience script is in `src/index.js`.
 Use `eslint` to catch any style issues and `flow` to catch any type errors.

 You can use the following commands: